 Our hyperparameter $\nu$ that weighs overestimation effectively corresponds to the ratio of weights for the overestimation and underestimation:

 Using $\nu$ for weighing overestimation errors when using the mean absolute errors would be equivalent to doing $\tau$-th quantile regression.
 We have set the hyperparameter $\nu = 9$ in all of our experiments.
-If we look at the pinball equivalent $\tau$, this would correspond to weighing in $0.1$-th quantile regression.
-We cannot make direct parallels since we do not optimize the mean absolute error, but we can observe relative amounts of overestimation, which seem to more-or-less correspond to values we would expect if we would to quantile regression (Figure \ref{fig:extraction_results}).
+If we look at the pinball equivalent $\tau$, this would correspond to $0.1$-th quantile regression.
+We cannot make direct parallels since we do not optimize the mean absolute error, but we can observe relative amounts of overestimation, which seem to more-or-less correspond to values we would expect if we would do quantile regression (Figure~\ref{fig:stability}b).

 \textbf{Extra: Presence fine-tuning.} While we do not use it in our experiments, our implementation also includes what we call presence fine-tuning.
-After selecting modules, we can fix the module matrix $\mathbf{M}$ and optimize the presence matrix $\mathbf{P}$ with a pinball loss function (Equation \ref{eq:pinball}), to guarantee that each locality (independent when $\mathbf{M}$ is fixed) has an overestimation ratio exactly equal to some $\tau$.
-Notice that the modules we find are contingent on the overestimation weighing used in the main loss term, which means that it is not equivalent to first extract, and then simply do fine-tuning at the end.
+After selecting modules, we can fix the module matrix $\mathbf{M}$ and optimize the presence matrix $\mathbf{P}$ with a pinball loss function (Equation \ref{eq:pinball}), to guarantee the property that each locality (independent when $\mathbf{M}$ is fixed) has an overestimation ratio exactly equal to a chosen $\tau$.
+Notice that the modules we extract are still contingent on the overestimation weighing used in the main loss term (because modules and presences are optimized jointly), which means that using weighing in the main loss term is not equivalent to first extracting the modules without any constraints and then fine-tuning at the end.